e-pineda/ASM/README.md

 With this, it's important to mention that each agent learns by actively and independently updating their set of forecasting method through the Adaptive Rule Learning mechanism that I designed.

 ## Installation
-Please make sure the following libraries are installed before running the program:
+Please make sure the following Python libraries are installed before running the program:
 ```
 random
 numpy